c-blake/lc/README.md

 built-in tests, and is also extensible for totally user-defined tests.
 It also has a couple external command extensible format fields.
 So, if there's just a thing or two missing then you can probably add it without much work.
-It may not run fast, but it might be "fast enough" for small dirs or fast devices.
+It may not run fast, but it might be "fast enough" for small dirs on fast devices.
-Given how long it takes to read/assimilate a directory listing, even doing a "du -s" inside a format program is not unthinkable, though unlikely to be a popular default style.
+Given how long it takes a person to read/assimilate a directory listing, even doing a "du -s" inside a format program is not unthinkable, though unlikely to be a popular default style.
 Hard-coding Git support seems popular these days.
 I do not do that yet, and I'm not sure I want the direct dependency, but you may be able to hack something together.

 A feature I don't know of any terminal file listers using is abbreviation (GUIs have this, though).
-Most everyone has probably been annoyed at one time or another by some pesky few overlong filenames in a directory messing up the columns in a file listing.  `lc -m24` lets you limit displayed length to 24 (or whatever) characters.  `lc` replaces the (user-definable) "middle slice" with a user-definable string.
+Most everyone has probably been annoyed at one time or another by some pesky few overlong filenames in a directory messing up column widths in a file listing.  `lc -m24` lets you limit displayed length to 24 (or whatever) characters.  `lc` replaces the (user-definable) "middle slice" with a user-definable string.
 While you can use some UTF8 ellipsis, you probably want `*` since that choice will make most abbreviations valid shell patterns that you can copy-paste.
 The shell may not expand it uniquely, but `lc` has you covered with `lc -mauto` or just `lc -ma`.
-That automatically finds the smallest limit such that all displayed strings are unique, thus ensuring a unique shell expansion (up to other shell meta-characters, anyway).
+That automatically finds the smallest limit such that all displayed strings are unique, ensuring a unique shell expansion (up to other shell meta-characters in file names, anyway).
 There's a similar `-M` for symlink targets, but unfortunately the ones which tend to be long range over the whole FS namespace, not just one directory.
 So, -Mauto seems hard.

 In many little ways, `lc` tries hard to let you get the most out of terminal